 The arsenal of cleaning products each driver carried

 The three rented trucks were sanitized by our team when they picked them up.
-The one truck that would pull a trailer was also sanitized for good measure, although it hadn’t been used since late 2019.
+The company truck that would pull a trailer was also sanitized for good measure, although it hadn’t been used since late 2019.

 Each driver was given gloves, hand sanitizer, masks, sanitizing spray, and sanitizing wipes for the road.
 The specific instructions were to unload bikes at each partner shop wearing gloves and a mask before customers arrived.
 Hang the bikes on a bike rack in the parking lot area, and then stand back at least 6 feet as customers arrive to pick their own bike from the rack.